Introduction | Cantatas | Other Vocal | Instrumental | Performers | General Topics | Articles | Books | Movies | New

 Since 1981, Karl-Friedrich Beringer - with countless conducting and directing credits to his name - has appeared regularly with the Windsbacher Knabenchor at international music festivals and selected series of concerts.
 As a director who ‘ makes music speak’ (Luzern heute) and who creates ‘the perfect setting’ for Bach’s music in particular, by his use of ‘sound language, the sense of the words and the form of the music itself’ (F.S – Weltsymposium der Chormusic, 1999), he is always to be found at the international Bach Festival (Schaffhausen), the Brandenburg Musiksommer and the Rheingau Music Festival, to name but a few.

 The emphasis of Karl-Friedrich Beringer’s intensive work with the Windsbacher Knabenchor is a capella music from the Renaissance to the present day.
 He is also constantly in demand with internationally-renowned vocalists, instrumentalists, and orchestra - for example, the Vienna, the Prague and the Munich Chamber Orchestra, the Münchener Rundfunkorchester and the Deutsches Symphonie-Orchester Berlin.
 He has won particular recognition as choir director for his interpretation of J.S.
-Bach’s Mass in B minor (BWV 232), the St Matthew Passion (BWV 244) and St John Passion (BWV 245), Georg Frideric Handel’s Messiah (in English), Felix Mendelssohn’s Elias and Mozart’s Requiem.
+Bach’s Mass in B minor (BWV 232), the St Matthew Passion (BWV 244) and St John Passion (BWV 245), George Frideric Handel’s Messiah (in English), Felix Mendelssohn’s Elias and Mozart’s Requiem.

 Source: Liner notes to Rondeau CD ROP-2006 (Cantatas BWV 215 & BWV 195, conducted by K.F.
-Beringer, 2000)
+Beringer, 2000); Klassik Com Website

 Contributed by